googlefonts/exemplar/README.md

 ## About

-The Exemplar project JSON endpoints include Unicode CLDR (Common Locale Data Repository) exemplar, number, and punctuation encoding data by BCP 47 locale tag.
+The Exemplar project JSON endpoints include Unicode CLDR (Common Locale Data Repository) exemplar, number, punctuation and currency encoding data by BCP 47 locale tag.
 The goal of this project is to provide easy client access to localized encoding requirements data in a widely supported JSON format.

 This project leverages the ICU (International Components for Unicode) library to generate data that are consistent with the latest Unicode data standards.